The Ultimate Travel Guide to Lviv, Ukraine.

 Lviv has our vote as Europe’s most underrated city.
 We loved it so much that we decided to write a very comprehensive guide on it.
 This is the Ultimate Travel Guide to Lviv, Ukraine.

 This Guide is aimed at people (like us) who want to spend some time getting to know the city.
-Besides the tourist highlights (I cover them in detail so even the 2-3 day tourist can use this guide), I cover “healthy living” in Lviv – the health food stores, vegan restaurants, fruit and vegetable markets, the yoga, and the gyms.
-Lviv fit our slow travel lifestyle perfectly.
-But Lviv is more than that.
-If you love Coffee culture you won’t find a better place for coffee anywhere (other places talk about coffee culture.
-We’ve never seen a coffee culture like Lviv’s).
-It has craft beer, wine bars, and international cuisine.
-We found a vibrant, cosmopolitan city containing the services and conveniences of a large city – but in a smaller, more accessible package.
+Besides the tourist highlights (I cover them in detail so even the 2-3 day tourist can use this guide), I cover the best cafes and restaurants, “healthy living” (markets, vegan shops and restaurants, etc), as well as lots of activities in both Lviv and around.
+In Lviv we found a vibrant, cosmopolitan city containing the services and conveniences of a large city – but in a smaller, more accessible package.

 This is a very long guide so I’m starting off with a video give you a taste of Lviv